-In the end, I guess a witness may be biased for reasons that we can't guess, so we need to treat people's testimony with some suspicion.
+In the end, a witness may be biased for reasons that are not known, so the courts need to treat people's testimony with some suspicion.
 But that is why we look for corroboration- other witnesses who are independent, documents, circumstances that crosscheck.
-When we put all these things together I think we will see they make an impressive case.
-I would urge you strongly, if you haven't done so already, to read the four different accounts of Jesus' life in the New Testament (or to do so again if you haven't done so for a few years.)
-While they tell the same story.
-I think you will see that they don't look like documents concocted in collusion with each other.
+When we put all these things together in considering the question of the resurrection, it is submitted that they make an impressive case.

+There are four different accounts of Jesus' life in the New Testament.
+While they tell the same story, even a cursory reading will show they don't look like documents concocted in collusion with each other.
 While there is some overlap of material, each has a slightly different purpose, and tells the story slightly differently.
 Nor do the accounts read as if they were "sanitized" to just present a positive picture of the people writing them.
-What we find is a "warts and all" picture, to use the phrase coined by Oliver Cromwell when telling his portrait painter to paint exactly what he saw, not what he thought Cromwell would want people to see!
+What we find is a "warts and all" picture, to use the phrase attributed to Oliver Cromwell when telling his portrait painter to paint exactly what he saw, not what he thought Cromwell would want people to see.
 The accounts record events that cast the disciples of Jesus in a poor light, they record moments when they did not understand what was going on, when Jesus had to rebuke them for their slowness.
 In short, they read like a truthful account of real events.

-So, who do we have then, who would count as an eye-witness to this story of the resurrection?
+So, out of the New Testament documents, who would count as an eye-witness to this story of the resurrection?